GenomicMedLab/cool-seq-tool/docs/source/usage.rst

    * - Variable
      - Description
    * - ``LRG_REFSEQGENE_PATH``
      - Path to LRG_RefSeqGene file.
 Used in :py:class:`TranscriptMappings <cool_seq_tool.sources.transcript_mappings.TranscriptMappings>` to provide mappings between gene symbols and RefSeq/Ensembl transcript accessions.
 If not defined, defaults to the most recent version (formatted as ``data/LRG_RefSeqGene_YYYYMMDD``) within the Cool-Seq-Tool library directory.
+Cool-Seq-Tool will acquire this data manually if no configuration is provided.
    * - ``TRANSCRIPT_MAPPINGS_PATH``
      - Path to transcript mapping file generated from `Ensembl BioMart <http://www.ensembl.org/biomart/martview>`_.
 Used in :py:class:`TranscriptMappings <cool_seq_tool.sources.transcript_mappings.TranscriptMappings>`.
 If not defined, uses a copy of the file that is bundled within the Cool-Seq-Tool installation.
 See the :ref:`contributor instructions <build_transcript_mappings_tsv>` for information on manually rebuilding it.
+Cool-Seq-Tool will acquire this data manually if no configuration is provided.
    * - ``MANE_SUMMARY_PATH``
      - Path to MANE Summary file.
 Used in :py:class:`MANETranscriptMappings <cool_seq_tool.sources.mane_transcript_mappings.MANETranscriptMappings>` to provide MANE transcript annotations.
 If not defined, defaults to the most recent version (formatted as ``data/MANE.GRCh38vX.X.summary.txt``) within the Cool-Seq-Tool library directory.
    * - ``SEQREPO_ROOT_DIR``